CloudyTrees/Learning-JNI/JNI.md

      the library name to a native library name.
     For example, a Solaris system converts the name `pkg_Cls` to `libpkg_Cls.so`, while a Win32 system converts the same `pkg_Cls` name to `pkg_Cls.dll`.

-## Name lookup

-1. The programmer can also call the JNI function `RegisterNatives()` to register the native methods associated with a class.
+3. The programmer can also call the JNI function `RegisterNatives()` to register the native methods associated with a class.
     The `RegisterNatives()` function is particularly useful with statically linked functions.
-2. Dynamic linkers resolve entries based on their names.
+4. Dynamic linkers resolve entries based on their names.
     A native method name is concatenated from the following components:
      * the prefix `Java_`
      * a mangled fully-qualified class name